top of page

 How long can drugs be detected in urine?

-Detection windows vary based on the drug, frequency of use, and individual metabolism.
+Detection windows vary based on the drug, frequency of use, and the individual metabolism.

 What is the difference between DOT and non-DOT drug testing?